iamsatyanchal/chomtu-telegram-bot/README.md

 Send a `/help` message to the bot and the bot will respond with all the available commands.

 ### About the bot:
-This is just a simple telegram bot to make your life a little bit easier with some misc commands.
-Made using telegraf.js (a nodejs library) <br />
+A telegram bot to make your life a little bit easier when using telegram with some misc commands.<br />

 ### How to setup:
 0. Clone this repo.